Koekoek1337/AH_Ticket-To-Ride/README.md

 <br>

 ### Random
 The random algorithm chooses an amount of routes between a minimum (either 1 or the minimum amount of routes required to satisfy all connections) and the maximum amount of routes allowed for the problem.
 It then chooses a random maximum duration for every route between the duration of the longest connection in the system and the maximum duration for a route allowed by the system.
-It then attempts to fill up the route to the maximum duration until it can no longer make any legal moves.
+After this, it attempts to fill up the route to the maximum duration until it can no longer make any legal moves.
 When it cannot make any new, legal moves, it starts with a new route.

 A legal move in this case means that a station is appended to a route, so that this station has a connection with a station in the route.
 The duration of the appended route may not exceed its maximum duration.